aszx826477/FancyVoice/README.md

 # FancyVoice
-FancyVoice(Chinese Name:趣声) is an Android Application using voice-recognize technology from iFLY(website:http://www.xfyun.cn/).
+FancyVoice(Chinese Name:趣声) is an Android Application using voice-recognize technology from iFLY(website:http://www.xfyun.cn/) and HiAI Engine((website:https://developer.huawei.com/consumer/cn/devservice/doc/31403).
 It has four mainly kinds of modules, *Speech-Control Browser, Lyric-recognition Music Player, Speech-Control Notebook and Game Centre based on voice-recognize*.
 With BottomNavigationView on the bottom of layout companied by Viewpager, following **Material Design** rules, you must find yourself immerse in exploring this application for great pleasure as well as for its colorful, creative design.

 <div align=center>
     <img width="250" height="180" src="https://github-1252789527.cos.ap-shanghai.myqcloud.com/FancyVoice/logo.png"/>